The SHAFR 2018 Annual Meeting will be held at the Sheraton Philadelphia Society Hill Hotel in Philadelphia, PA on June 21, 22, and 23, 2018.

 Call for Papers -- Deadline 1 December 2016 Travel Funding -- Deadline 1 December 2016

 Roommate Seeking Roomate: The Coordinating Council for Women in History (CCWH) offers support for finding a roommate.
-People interested in taking advantage of this opportunity should contact the CCWH-SHAFR Liaison Ilaria Scaglia at scaglia_ilaria@
+Anyone interested in taking advantage of this opportunity should contact the CCWH-SHAFR Liaison Ilaria Scaglia at scaglia_ilaria@

-SHAFR and the media occasionally record conference sessions for use in broadcast and electronic media.
+Audio and Video Recording: SHAFR and the media occasionally record conference sessions for use in broadcast and electronic media.
 Presenters who do not wish for their session to be recorded may opt out when submitting a proposal to the Program Committee.
 An audience member who wishes to audiotape or videotape must obtain written permission of panelists.
 SHAFR is not responsible for unauthorized recording.
 SHAFR reserves the right to revoke the registration of anyone who records sessions without appropriate permissions.

 If you have any questions about conference logistics, please contact Julie Laut, Conference Coordinator, at [email protected].
 If you have questions about the conference program, please contact the 2017 program committee co-chairs, Robert Brigham and Adriane Lentz-Smith, at [email protected].